BeyondDataworld/Danny_Dinner_SQL_8WChallenge/README.md

 Danny requires assistance in generating basic datasets for easy data inspection by his team without using SQL.

 # Provided Datasets:
-Sales dataset
+- Sales
-Menu dataset
+- Menu
-Members dataset
+- Members

 # Privacy Measures:
 Due to privacy concerns, Danny has shared a sample of the overall customer data.

 # Expectations:
 Danny anticipates fully functioning SQL queries based on the provided examples to help him address his questions and make informed decisions.